Integration with Third-Party Device

 Basic

 If this mode is selected, you are required to fill in the username and password for the authentication.
-In the Authorization field of the HTTP request header, use the Base64 encode method to encode of username and password.
+In the Authorization field of the HTTP request header, use the Base64 encoding method to encode of username and password.

 4